pandego/mlflow-postgres-minio/README.md

 # MLflow Server Automatic Setup
 ## Short description
 ___
-Automatic setup of a MLflow server.
+Automatic setup and deploy a MLflow server.
 This includes:
 - A MLflow server
 - A Postgres database to store MLflow metadata, such as:
     - experiment data;